 - What is the difference between Expunction and Non-Disclosure?

-Our clients typically want an expunction because they want to clear their record to pass a background check for a job.
+Our clients typically want an expunction because they want to clear their criminal record to pass a background check for a job.
 Others want to clear their record for more personal reasons.
 If you were wrongly arrested, you probably would not want that wrongful arrest to prevent you from getting a job, and you certainly would not want the general public to find the record of that arrest.
 The only way to permanently remove an arrest from your record is through an expunction.
 If you successfully obtain an expunction, you can legally say that you have never been arrested.

 An expunction is the strongest legal mechanism available to protect your reputation through the court system after a successful outcome in a criminal case.
 Remember that even if you win in court, your record is not sealed from the public.
 Anyone will be able to look you up and find out that you were once arrested, what the charge was and any other court documents and records related to that arrest.
 If you want to keep this information out of the public record, then you will want to get an Order of Expunction.
 We can help you do that.